Regulations and Requirements Governing the Doctoral Degree

 - With the approval of their major department, foreign students may present their native language in meeting a requirement for one foreign language;

 - In programs in which the E.T.S. examination is an authorized option, the passing score varies by department but may not be lower than 500.
 Consult individual program descriptions for requirements;

 - In the programs in which the E.T.S. examination is an authorized option, a score on an E.T.S. test taken prior to admission to a program may be applied to the satisfaction of a foreign language requirement at the discretion of the department;

 - The limit of time between the satisfaction of a foreign language requirement and admission to candidacy for a graduate degree is at the discretion of the department;

 - Graduate students may not be required to take a language course.
 However, students may be encouraged to audit or take a regular language course, or to take a language course especially designed to assist them, if this seems to be the best way to build language competence to the desired level;

 - Official designees of a department may certify the language competence of candidates for advanced degrees who have completed graduate study in the language or who otherwise present superior qualifications in the language.
-This evaluation will be accepted by the Dean of Graduate Studies in place of the required examination upon proper substantiation.
+This evaluation will be accepted by the Dean of Graduate Education in place of the required examination upon proper substantiation.
 This authorization does not include acceptance of a foreign language requirement completed at another college or university;

 - Successful completion of a foreign language requirement is recorded on a graduate student's transcript.
 Examinations failed are not recorded on the transcript.